nojusus/writeups/ctflearn/forensics/abandoned_place.md

 Download the provided file "abandoned_street_challenge2.jpg" and go to https://hexed.it.
 Click "Open file", select the downloaded file, go to "Search for" and look for 03 84 bytes.
 Change them to 07 D0, click "Export" and save it.
-Open the new file to get the flag.
+Open the new file to view the flag.